 In This Article

-Curly-haired cats are a genuinely unique and exciting breed.
+Curly-haired cats are a genuinely special and exciting breed.
 Unlike cats with straight hair and wavy hair, a cat with curls is unique.
 The quality and texture of their fur set them apart from all others.

 Coat genes determine the pattern, pigmentation (color), texture, and length of feline fur.
 They are responsible for a variety of coat variations, any of which can be curly.
 The different coats include: